AnulipiJana/Citation-Analysis--Research-Paper/README.md

 # Citation Analysis
-This project focuses on Citation Network Analysis, to recommend best research papers based on various factors such as page ranking, h-index, author popularity, number of publications and user-defined criteria.
-The project visualized graph-based network using citation data and help to analyze best research papers.
+This project focuses on Citation Network Analysis to recommend most relevant research papers based on various factors such as pageranking, h-index, author influence, number of publications and user-defined criteria.
+The project analyzes graph-based network using citation data and recommends corresponding research papers.

 ### Impact
 1. Quantifying academic influence